modular-magician/terraform-provider-google-beta/website/docs/r/compute_organization_security_policy_rule.html.markdown

 * `versioned_expr` -
   (Optional)
   Preconfigured versioned expression.
-For organization security policy rules, the only supported type is "FIREWALL".
-  Default value is `FIREWALL`.
+If this field is specified, config must also be specified.
+  Available preconfigured expressions along with their requirements are: SRC_IPS_V1
+  - must specify the corresponding srcIpRange field in config.
-  Possible values are: `FIREWALL`.
+  Possible values are: `SRC_IPS_V1`, `FIREWALL`.

 * `config` -
   (Required)